favware/java-result/README.md

 - `toOptional()` will return `Optional` of success value of `Result` (if not `null`), otherwise it will return an empty `Optional`
 - `mapErr(e)` maps the failure value `e` to a new error type or otherwise passes the success forward.
+- `match((x, y)` Takes the result of the `Result` and applies the first function to the success value or the second function to the failure value.
+Transforms the return type to the return type of the applied function.

 ## Contributors